Center for STEM Education

 The Academy of Notre Dame de Namur broke ground on a new 30,000 square foot Center for STEM Education at a ceremony on December 20, 2017.

 The Center will include technology enabled active learning (TEAL) environments that include eight science laboratories, three lab prep rooms, eight mathematics classrooms, a design thinking and entrepreneurship classroom and labs dedicated to design and innovation, robotics and coding.
+This state-of-the-art facility will be ready for students and faculty in 2019.

 “Our new Center for STEM Education embodies educational space that inspires, providing an intellectual energy and the aspiration to push boundaries of learning.
 The Center emphasizes the ability of STEM designs and products to heal and enhance the quality of life throughout the world,” said Notre Dame’s President, Dr. Judith A. Dwyer.

-Click here to learn more about the construction progress.
+Click here to follow construction progress.

 One of the key educational philosophies of the Sisters of Notre Dame de Namur is that we teach our young women, "What they need to know for life."
 STEM interdisciplinary education provides opportunities to develop core competencies such as critical thinking, analytical and deductive reasoning, computing and communication skills -- competencies needed by all students in all careers.